Ace-Jr/divine-s_portfolio/sentimentAnalyzer/README.md

 # Review Sentiment Analyzer

-This project is a full data analysis and Natural Language Processing (NLP) solution designed to help an e-commerce clothing business understand the voice of its customers.
+This project is a comprehensive data analysis and Natural Language Processing (NLP) solution designed to help an e-commerce clothing business understand its customers' voice.
 By programmatically analyzing thousands of text reviews, we can move beyond simple star ratings to uncover specific drivers of customer satisfaction and dissatisfaction.
 The goal is to provide actionable insights that can be used to improve product quality, reduce returns, and enhance marketing efforts.

-## Businnes Questions Addresed:
+## Business Questions Addressed:
 - What is the overall sentiment distribution (Positive, Negative, Neutral) across all products?
 - Which product departments or classes receive the most negative feedback?
 - What specific keywords (e.g., "sizing," "fabric," "color") are most frequently associated with positive vs. negative reviews?
 - Can we identify specific products that are strong candidates for promotion or discontinuation based on sentiment?
-## Goal
-To explore customer sentiment and derive product-level quality scores from text reviews.

 ## Dataset
 Women's Clothing E-Commerce Reviews